 Costco members in the market for a new ride can take advantage of the warehouse club’s auto program, which includes an online car-buying service.
 Costco has helped one million members purchase a car over the last five years, according to its website.

 Here’s how it works: You search Costcoauto.com for a new or certified pre-owned vehicle.
 Once you know the manufacturer’s suggested retail price (MSRP) for your desired vehicle, you can then locate nearby dealers who sell it.
 You’ll be prompted to input your membership information and then be connected with a participating dealer.
 The dealer will contact you directly to schedule an in-person meeting where they’ll provide the Costco member price — no haggling required.

 Costco’s auto program also allows members to save 15% on automotive parts and services on any of their household vehicles at participating service centers.

 Mike Mozart via Flickr

-With gasoline prices going through the roof, a Costco membership can help you score lower prices at the pump.
+A Costco membership can help you score lower prices at the pump.
 Select Costco locations have on-site gas stations for members that carry store-branded regular unleaded (87 octane) and premium unleaded (91 or 93 octane) gas.

-Costco's gas stations are self-service, and there's only one way in and out to speed up transactions.
+Costco’s gas stations are self-service, and there’s only one way in and out to speed up transactions.
 Members can pay using a debit card or Costco credit card.
-Anyone including non-members can fill up and pay with a Costco Cash Card.
+Anyone including non-members can fill up and pay with a Costco Shop Card.
 Cash and checks are not accepted.

 There is some consolation for Costco members: The company issues its own coupons, which can be found in a monthly printed booklet sent in the mail or on Costco.com.
 Costco's coupons also can be viewed and redeemed either in-store or online via the warehouse club's smartphone app.
 Recent Costco coupons offered discounts on products ranging from toothpaste to televisions.